Zoot Woman

-Zoot Woman is a British electronic music group consisting of Adam Blake, Johnny Blake and Stuart Price.
+Zoot Woman is a British electronic music group, which composes of members Adam Blake, Johnny Blake and Stuart Price.

 Their debut studio album Living in a Magazine was released by Wall of Sound backed by singles "It's Automatic" and "Living in a Magazine".
 Their second eponymous album features the singles "Grey Day" and "Taken It All".

 Zoot Woman songs have been remixed by Todd Edwards, Le Knight Club featuring Guy-Manuel de Homem-Christo of Daft Punk, Adam Port, Michael Mayer, Ben Böhmer, Boris Dlugosch, Ninetoes, Chopstick & Johnjon.

-Price and Adam Blake also remix under the alias Paper Faces, as well as individually and have reworked tracks for Zoot Woman and established recording artists such as Madonna, Kylie Minogue, Scissor Sisters, Armand Van Helden, and Chromeo.
+Price and Adam Blake also remix under the alias Paper Faces, as well as individually, and have reworked tracks for Zoot Woman and recording artists such as Madonna, Kylie Minogue, Scissor Sisters, Armand Van Helden, and Chromeo.

 History

 Living in a Magazine (2001)

 With the release of the conceptual debut album Living in A Magazine in 2001, Zoot Woman established themselves on the music scene, releasing the singles "It's Automatic" and "Living in a Magazine".
 The album's pop sensibility is evident on tracks such as "Jessie", "Holiday Home" and "Information First".
 Simon Price of The Independent wrote, "This is the sound of minor-key heartbreak in departure lounges and penthouse suites, an album which should come with "New York, London, Paris, Munich" embossed on the sleeve."

 Their track "It's Automatic" has been sampled by several hip hop music artists, including JD Era, while possibly the most well-known cover of "It's Automatic" is by Mickey Factz featuring Curtis Santiago, due to its use in an online car commercial.